 to carry out this study.

-I am a researcher and designer interested in the unseen structures of reality: spatial modulations, timescapes, smell fluxes, collective memory,
+I am a researcher and designer studying the unseen structures of reality: spatial modulations, timescapes, smell fluxes, collective memory,

 Please follow this link to access most of my papers and presentations on ResearchGate.

-I am a junior member of the Institute of Cognitive Science (ISC) UQÀM, a member of the Association for the Scientific Study of Consciousness (ASSC), the Royal Architectural
+I am a junior member of the Institute of Cognitive Science (ISC-UQAM), a member of the Association for the Scientific Study of Consciousness (ASSC) and

 I am always looking for creative teams or collaborator(s) i can grow with.
 If my expertise draws your attention, please contact me